 - A15: The contribution made by a member of a superannuation scheme and the payout by the insurer/takaful operator is not subject to GST. - Q16: I supply investment-linked takaful or investment-linked insurance plans and charge fees such as establishment cost/initial charge (for policy issuance and marketing), monthly management fee and monthly managed portfolio fee (for managing the investments of the funds), policy fee (ongoing administration costs of the premium plan) and bank handling fees to my policyholders.
 Are these fees subject to GST? - A16: The fees charged are subject to GST at a standard rate. - Q17: What are the GST implications in the event of a cancellation of a general insurance policy, which entails a refund of premium to the policyholder? - A17: The insurer/takaful operator needs to raise a credit note when he refunds the premium, subsequently adjust his accounts, and reduces output tax in the return for the taxable period in which the credit note was issued. - Q18: Fees are charged for processing termination of group and individual ordinary family plans due to expiry and other causes such as switching to other plans.
-Are the fees subject to GST? - A18: Yes, the fees are subject to GST at a standard rate. - Q19: Is general insurance sold to nonprofit organisations or charitable organisations subject to GST? - A19: Yes, the insurance services is subject to GST at a standard rate. - Q19: I am a marine insurer registered for GST and I provide marine hull and machinery and ship insurance for my clients' ships, vessel or yacht.
-Are such general insurance subject to GST? - A19: The insurance services you cover on ships, vessel or yacht that are local or foreign bound is subject to GST at a zero rate.
+Are the fees subject to GST? - A18: Yes, the fees are subject to GST at a standard rate. - Q19: Is general insurance sold to nonprofit organisations or charitable organisations subject to GST? - A19: Yes, the insurance services is subject to GST at a standard rate. - Q20: I am a marine insurer registered for GST and I provide marine hull and machinery and ship insurance for my clients' ships, vessel or yacht.
+Are such general insurance subject to GST? - A20: The insurance services you cover on ships, vessel or yacht that are local or foreign bound is subject to GST at a standard rate.
+However, if the supply of such insurance coverage is for ships, vessel or yacht sailing outside Malaysian waters, the supply is zero rated e.g. the ship insurance is to cover a ship that sails from Port Klang to ports of call outside Malaysia only and not from Port Klang to Kota Kinabalu Port and later to Muara Port, Brunei.